minamarkham/cupcake/src/content/posts/rebuilding-slack.md

 At first we used Modernizr to detect Grid support, however that resulted in flashes of unstyled layout while the library loaded.

-{% figure '_Pages defaulted to the mobile layout and reflowed once Modernizr detected Grid support._' %}
+{% figure "/assets/images/slack/0_PFKwdHYeunJfV-Sh.gif", "", '_Pages defaulted to the mobile layout and reflowed once Modernizr detected Grid support._' %}
-{% image "/assets/images/slack/0PFKwdHYeunJfV-Sh.jpg", "" %}
-{% endfigure %}

 We decided that addressing the jarring experience of the layout shift was a higher priority than backwards compatibility.
 The compromise was to use CSS Grid as an enhancement and fallback to Flexbox and other techniques when needed.